CBD Oil For Dogs with Seizures

 Studies have also shown that CBD provides unique advantages when it comes to relieving canine epilepsy and seizures when compared to the currently available prescription anticonvulsants.
 According to research, CBD shows not only anticonvulsant activity of the cannabinoids that are applied exogenously, but it also limits seizure duration through the activation of CB1 receptors.

-Indeed, dogs with epilepsy and seizures can gain significant benefits from using CBD to decrease or prevent seizure incidences.
+Indeed, dogs with epilepsy and seizures can gain significant benefits from using natural CBD supplements to decrease or prevent seizure incidences.
 The take-home message for those dog owners who are considering CBD as a potential treatment for epilepsy: using a low-THC cannabis oil product like CBD oil by itself may not work for every dog.
 Canines, like people, need access to a wide spectrum of whole plant cannabis remedies–not just high CBD oil supplements.
+Take this knowledge to your veterinarian so you can have an educated conversation about figuring out the best way to add Cannabidiol to your pet’s holistic therapeutic aid regimen.